 Yesterday, passing the open door leading into the private garden, I saw Fenwick with his mallet raised.
 The steam from the tea-urn rose in the middle of the lawn.
 There were banks of blue flowers.
 Then suddenly descended upon me the obscure, the mystic sense of adoration, of completeness that triumphed over chaos.
 Nobody saw my poised and intent figure as I stood at the open door.
 Nobody guessed the need I had to offer my being to one god; and perish, and disappear.
 His mallet descended; the vision broke.

-To the Lighthouse Moksha The Waves A Month in the Country Train Dreams
+To the Lighthouse Moksha The Waves Train Dreams A Month in the Country

 The glass of absinthe at six o’clock, and the terrace of the Brewery of Lilas behind the statue of Marshal Ney, are my only remaining sin and delight.
 There, after finishing the day’s work, when soul and body are exhausted, I refresh myself with the green drink, a cigarette, the Temps, and the Débuts.
 How sweet is life after all, when the mist of a mild intoxication casts its veil over the miseries of existence.